dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

   Ligero body extraction remains open only for the broader parameterized layout above.
 - Current PBSch Cmt is a Pedersen-backed `CMT1` profile with straight-line extraction from opened commitments.
-Final RPBSch proof claims still require branch/selector relations to verify `C` and `S` openings natively.
+The native RPBSch relation verifies `C` and `S` openings, but the Cmt construction is still not the paper's final straight-line extractable Cmt.
-- Current RPBSch has native branch relations, statement binding, and a fixed two-slot private selector relation.
-It is still not a zkcc-authored selector circuit, and final paper claims remain gated by the full NIWI/Ligero proof body work above.
+- Current RPBSch has native branch relations, statement binding, and a fixed two-slot private selector relation with checked `LZK0`.
+Final paper claims remain gated by replacing this stricter both-slots-valid profile with a true OR-gated selector and by finishing the paper-exact Cmt profile.
 - BIP340 is the strongest covered dependency: official vectors cover the SECP and zkcc paths, valid official vectors run through NIWI prove/verify/extract, and production BIP340 proofs now verify an embedded Longfellow/Ligero proof